Jose Canseco: Minor League Baseball (1982–1985)

 The Oakland Athletics drafted Canseco in the 15th round of the 1982 Major League Baseball draft.
 He made his professional baseball debut with the Miami Marlins of the Florida State League and also played Minor League Baseball with the Medford A's, Madison Muskies, Idaho Falls A's, Modesto A's, and Tacoma Tigers.
-Canseco started the 1985 season with the Class-AA Huntsville Stars and became known as "Parkway Jose" for his long home runs (25 in half a season) that went close to the Memorial Parkway behind Joe Davis Stadium.
+Canseco started the 1985 season with the Class-AA Huntsville Stars and became known as "Parkway José" for his long home runs (25 in half a season) that went close to the Memorial Parkway behind Joe Davis Stadium.
 Canseco was nicknamed "The Natural", with some analysts saying he was the best prospect since Willie Mays.
 Oakland A's hitting coach Bob Watson said that Canseco was a mixture of Roberto Clemente, Dale Murphy, and Reggie Jackson.
 Others touted Canseco as the next Mickey Mantle.